-CBSE Class 9 Mathematics Concepts, makes students to understand all the concepts of class 9 maths chapter-wise as it covers all the topics and subtopics provided in the syllabus of class 9 maths.
-GeeksforGeeks provided the following chapter-wise notes that contain numbers of theorems with their proper explanations, formulae with their applications, and graphs that need to accelerate students’ knack of practicing problems and boost their interest to pursue maths in higher classes.
+These class 9th maths notes are prepared in an order to provide good knowledge of all the chapters based on the updated CBSE Class 9 Syllabus.
+GeeksforGeeks provided the following chapter-wise notes containing numbers of theorems with their proper explanations, formulae with their applications, and graphs that need to accelerate students’ knack for practicing problems and boost their interest in pursuing maths in higher classes.

 Chapter 1: Number Systems